 Appreciative Inquiry - Incorporate positive questions focused around when a group is at its strategic best.

-Balance – The best strategic thinking emerges when you have people with a balance of different perspectives and strategic thinking exercises allowing them to work together productively.
+Balance - The best strategic thinking emerges when you have diverse people with a balance of thinking perspectives coupled with strategic exercises allowing them to work together productively.

 Crowdsourcing - Include perspectives even from people not involved directly in strategic planning or setting strategy.

-Design – Strategic thinking and conversations are more productive when they are anticipated ahead of time and you design a strategic session to lead the conversation where it needs to go.
+Design - Strategic thinking and conversations are more productive when they are anticipated ahead of time; we design collaboration experiences to lead productive conversations where they need to go.

 Energy - Facilitators have to introduce energy into strategic conversations to spur them to be wider, deeper, and bolder than they might otherwise be.

-Fun – Humor, toys, variety, and bright colors all make what can be the drudgery of strategic thinking into an enjoyable experience.
+Fun - Mental variety, easy-to-participate exercises, humor, and toys all make what can be the drudgery of almost all strategic planning into an enjoyable, fun experience.